“Fake news”. An old term with new implications

 Another report published in 2018 by the Knight Foundation confirms such data.
 Bradshaw and Howard calculated the ratio of professionally-produced content to junk news (which includes hate speech, hyper partisan content, etc.) by number of links in the United States, Germany, France, and the United Kingdom: they found a 1:1 ratio in the US, while the situation was better in the three European countries.

 In Ireland, the government established an Interdepartmental Group on the Security of Ireland's Electoral Process and Disinformation, which published its first report in July 2018.
-According to a survey it conducted, 57% of the respondents are concerned about “fake news”, but only 28% understand the role of algorithmic targeting and spread of disinformation.
+According to a survey it conducted, 57% of the respondents is concerned about “fake news”, but only 28% understands the role of algorithmic targeting and spread of disinformation.

 Actions taken to tackle disinformation

 The unprecedented proliferation of fraudulent information and its potential to spread without limits though the digital space have led several international and European organisations to develop strategies to tackle the phenomenon.
 However, the task is particularly difficult for a number of reasons.
 First of all, as we have illustrated before, the phenomenon includes a range of different types of disinformation and, without an agreement on the phenomenon to manage, developing a common strategy is difficult.
 Furthermore, the attempts to manage it could pose serious risks of curbing freedom of expression.
 In this regard, identifying the authority in charge of spotting disinformation emerges as one of the most insidious tasks.
 Other challenging questions concern whether such power should be in the hand of private technology companies such as Facebook and Twitter or a responsibility of state authorities.
 And finally, in the latter case, whether this authority should be the government or the judicial authority.
 On the other hand calls for directing efforts in order to enhance quality information and citizens’ media and information literacy have also become central to the issue.